OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_introduction.md

 RBR refers to the standard optode (~30 s $\tau$) foil as “slow” and the fast (~8 s) as the standard.
 They also use further foil design (~1 s response) which they call fast.
 The RBR sensor has a smaller form factor than the Aandera optodes, but is overall more similar to a 4831 with the temperature sensor very closely located to the sensing foil.
-This sensor has recently been implemented in ocean glider, and little has known about their performance.
+This sensor has recently been implemented in gliders, and little is known about their performance.

 ## JFE Advantech RINKO
 AROD-FT sensor (RINKO JFE) is used for the SeaExplorer gliders (Alseamar) and for some Argo floats (small size and low power consumption) (see {numref}`ARODFT`).